hpyhacking/peatio/docs/architecture.md

 Peatio act as the main Accounting gateway between Fiat and Crypto-Currencies, Peatio is in charge of maintaining the Member balance for engaging trading activities.

-We only use peatio as an API, we only configure it per deployments but continue using the vanilla opensource peatio.
+We only use peatio as an API, we only configure it per deployments but continue using the vanilla open-source Peatio.
 We build a docker container from sources available on docker hub rubykube/peatio.

 We ship weekly improvements on Peatio container, by using a fork you won't be able to upgrade your deployments with newest features.

-Our goal and roadmap is to provide advanced API's endpoint in order to be able to customize all behaviors around peatio such as:
+Our goal and roadmap is to provide advanced API endpoints in order to be able to customize all behaviors around Peatio such as:
  * Plug in payment gateways
  * Plug in liquidity providers
  * Replace Trade matching worker
- * Consume Peatio events API
+ * Consume Peatio events using Event API

 [Peatio project](https://github.com/rubykube/peatio)